medic4523/dlcmetas/README.md

 # dlcmetas
-Meta files for the medic4523 DLC
+Meta files for the medic4523 DLC and FiveM resource.

+Download, and replace existing files.